aneto-dev/netwealth-currency-demo/README.md

    * API KEY  - 19UbxmHgUZKryFLxQHV6VMzTP1bke7L0

    * This key is also stored in the Azure DB so it can matched against (if needed)

-### Future Improvments
+### More Improvments (If given more time)

-* A second layer of authentication/security could be added using a token that caould be refeshed in a given span time
+* A second layer of authentication/security could be added using a token that could be refeshed in a given span time
-* Roles could also be added to the api to restrict specific users to accces certain endpoints  (assuming that potentially more endpoiints could be added)
+* Roles could also be added to the api to restrict specific users to accces certain endpoints  (assuming that potentially more could be added)
+* More frontend styling
+* More frontend testing